RDFLib/prez/README-Dev.md

   BIND(URI(CONCAT(STR(?instance_of_main_class),"/support-graph")) AS ?support_graph_uri)
 }
 ```
-## Appendix B - Example Profile and Mediatype Selection SPARQL query
+## Appendix D - Example Profile and Mediatype Selection SPARQL query
-This is an example query for SpacePrez requesting the Datasets listing from a web browser:
+This is an example query for SpacePrez requesting the Datasets listing from a web browser.
+Note the following components of the query are populated in Python:
+1. The `?class` VALUES
+2. A `?req_profile` value (not present in this query as no profile was requested)
+3. Nested IF statements, based on the mediatypes in the HTTP request.
 ```sparql
 PREFIX dcat: <http://www.w3.org/ns/dcat#>
 PREFIX sh: <http://www.w3.org/ns/shacl#>